danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-28-devsum-2012-day2-summary.md

 categories: conferences
 ---

-The second and last day of DevSum featured some great sessions.
-Some were really challenging as well, especially for a parental leave douchebag like myself :)
+This is a short summary of the second day of the DevSum 2012 conference in Stockholm, Sweden.

 ## Keynote - Aral Balkan - A Happy Grain of Sand

 Boy, what a great session!

-According to his personal site, Aral is a "designer, developer, author, teacher, entrepreneur and performer; a Renaissance Geek with a passion for designing user experiences and a desire to make the world a better place through technology and oratory".

-Should be interesting, right? :)

 Aral started his talk with a coordinated introduction.
-As someone who lives for creating things that make people happy, he then presented some examples from his daily life that makes him...well, sad:
+As someone who lives for creating things that make people happy, he presented some examples from his daily life that makes him...sad:

-* A hotel toilet, where a flush button outside of the natural grouping, makes it really hard to understand how to flush. **Proximity implies relation** and **out of sight = out of mind.**
+* A hotel toilet, where a flush button outside of the natural grouping, makes it hard to understand how to flush. **Proximity implies relation** and **out of sight = out of mind**.

-* A hotel toilet (another one), where the flush button and toilet fulfill their purposes, but where the toilet lid hides the flush button once it opens, making it hard to see how to flush. **An experience is as strong as its weakest part.**
+* A hotel toilet (another one), where the flush button and toilet fulfill their purposes, but where the lid hides the flush button once it opens. **An experience is as strong as its weakest part.**

-Various examples of elevator button panels, including the pun Schindler's lift.
+Various examples of elevator button panels followed, including the pun Schindler's lift.
 He also went into a long description of his washing machine, which together with the dishwasher most often have horrible user interfaces.

 According to Aral, *we do not need more things, we need things that work better*.
 He compared the Swedish Arlanda Express ticket machine (which is terrible) with